anderbellstudios/mouse-trapped/README.md

 ## Starting the Server

 Before the server can be run in production, you will need to precompile the assets that are not already in the public directory.
+You also need to create the database and tables used to store email subscriptions.

 ```
 RAILS_ENV=production bin/rake assets:precompile
+RAILS_ENV=production bin/rake db:migrate
 ```

 You can now start the server.